rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

     print('You are so cold')
 ```

 If I proceed to commit the files added in the previous section, the modified `hello-mars.py` will not be committed with the changes I made on it.
-The reason for this, in case you did not read the very last part of the previous section, is because the *current* "id" in the index is the one generated for the original `hello-mars.py`, but not for the modified one.
-You can check this out by running a `git status`:
+The reason for this, as stated in the previous section, is that the *current* "id" — the indexed "id" — is the one generated for the original `hello-mars.py`, but not for the modified one.
+You can verify this by running `git status`:
 ```bash
 $ git status
 On branch master